 Joseph Schaeffer, University of Pittsburgh School of Law Class of 2012, is spending the summer working for a firm specializing in energy law.
 He writes on Marcellus exploration and the regulation of hydraulic fracturing, specifically considering the implications of Pittsburgh's decision to ban the practice at the municipal level...

-.
+The practice of hydraulic fracturing, commonly known as fracking in the industry, has been covered everywhere from the nightly news to The Colbert Report.
 Although some news reports make fracking seem like a recent development, it has actually been in use for over 50 years.
 Fracking is a process where drillers inject a high-pressure mix of water, sand, and chemicals into the ground to loosen rock formations and release oil or natural gas.
 In the last five years, fracking has been used to release gas in shale formations across the country, including one of the country's largest shale formationsthe Marcellus in Appalachia.
 From a single well pad, drillers can extend several wells out horizontally through the Shale formationsome as long as 8,000 feet.
 Whereas exploiting these formations was previously uneconomical, higher natural gas prices and better drilling technologies have made the Marcellus commercially attractive.
 While it varies from state to state, landowners with oil and gas rights are receiving anywhere from $2,000 to $5,000 signing bonuses per acre and 12.5 to 18.5 percent royalty rates on any gas produced.
 Last year alone, it is estimated that Marcellus-related activity added billions of dollars to Pennsylvania's economy.

 Job creation and tax payments in a recession sound great.
 So what is the fuss?
 Opponents of Marcellus exploration allege that hydraulic fracturing has negative impacts on the environment and public health.
 The primary concern is that chemicals used in hydraulic fracturing will leak (or worse, be dumped) into watersheds.
 A secondary concern is that the fracking process itself releases methane gases trapped underground that will seep into the water supply.
 The movie Gasland, by Pennsylvania film director Josh Fox, purports to show this methane contamination in shocking detail, and plaintiffs in two recent Pennsylvania cases allege groundwater contamination as the result of fracking operations.
 Other concerns include noise and air pollution from the wells, fracking's high water use, and increased truck traffic.